Horizon-Private-Server/horizon-wiki/up-your-arsenal/EVENTS.md

 You must also play on the **Blue Team**. *All runs with the player on the red team will be disqualified.*

 Once the game starts, your goal is simple.
-You must:
+As quickly as possible, you must:
 1. Capture all nodes that can be reached without vehicles.
 For Bakisi Isles, that is a total of six nodes.
 2. Take out the red base and win the game.

 ### Recording and Verification Process
 **You must record the attempt that you wish to submit.** Recordings can be any quality (i.e. cell phone recordings are fine, if you do not have a capture card).
-You should record from the time you configure the patch menu settings in the staging screen, up until the screen that appears after the end of the match that gives the length of the game.
-The length of the game is the metric used to determine the winner.
+You should record from the time you configure the patch menu settings in the staging screen, up until the Game Results screen that appears after the end of the match.
+The length of the game that displays on the Game Results screen is the metric that will be used to determine the winner.

-Please submit your best run to this Google form.
-If you complete multiple attempts, submit only your best attempt.
+Please submit your best run to [this Google form](https://docs.google.com/forms/d/e/1FAIpQLScw44DvfJj_SCqPF9p1I_U3mQrxeV3V3X8bsRnFLgh_iLfJmA/viewform?usp=sf_link).
+If you complete multiple attempts, please submit only your best attempt.

-You must submit by May 12, 2024 at 11:59 PM US Eastern time for your submission to count.
+You must submit by **May 12, 2024 at 11:59 PM US Eastern time** for your submission to count.

+Good luck!

 ## Past Events